sandstorm-io/sandstorm-website/how-it-works.md

 Moreover, Sandstorm can implement global policies by automatically revoking a capability that violates the policy.
 So, if a capability to a finance document is observed to be sent to a user outside the organization in violation of policy, Sandstorm can revoke it in-flight.

 These measures are applied _in addition to_ the regular capability model, and thus supply defense-in-depth.
-Because of this, it is acceptable if identities used for peudo-ACL and policy purposes are relatively coarse-grained.
+Because of this, it is acceptable if identities used for pseudo-ACL and policy purposes are relatively coarse-grained.

 Sandstorm applications need not concern themselves with pseudo-ACLs.
 The API used by apps is strictly capability-based.
 </section>